vkbt/Election_Analysis/README.md

 ## Challenge Summary

-With additional ZIP code information  the script can go even further and show us which candidate is more popular within his or her ZIP code.
-We would also suggest additional demographic information to the data that would show us total population of the ZIP code or county allowing us to calculate percentage of voting population.
+With additional ZIP code information the script can go even further and show us which candidate is more popular within each ZIP code.
+Adding more demographic information to the data would give us a better picture of total population for each ZIP code or county allowing us to calculate more detailed view of voting population.